Approved ESSA Plans: Explainer and Key Takeaways From Each State

-Nearly every state has submitted plans for implementation of the Every Student Succeeds Act.
+Every state has submitted a plan for implementation of the Every Student Succeeds Act.
+And U.S. Secretary of Education Betsy DeVos has so far approved plans for 44 states and the District of Columbia.
 The law gives states significant new leeway to set student achievement goals and calls for looking beyond test scores in gauging school performance.

 What is a state plan?